Breaking the Waves: Plot

 Bess McNeill is a young and pretty Scottish woman who has, in the past, had treatment for an unspecified mental health condition after the death of her brother.
+She opines to others that a church should have bells, unlike theirs.
 She marries oil rig worker Jan Nyman, a Danish non-churchgoer, despite disapproval from her community and her Free Scottish Presbyterian Calvinist church.
 Bess is steadfast and pure of heart but quite simple and childlike in her beliefs.
 During her frequent visits to the church, she prays to God and carries on conversations with him in her own voice, believing that he is responding directly through her.

 Bess is infatuated with Jan and has difficulty living without him when he is away on the oil platform.
 Jan makes occasional phone calls to Bess, in which they express their love and sexual desires.
 Bess grows needy and prays for his immediate return.
 The next day, Jan is severely injured in an industrial accident and is flown back to the mainland.
 Bess believes her prayer was the reason the accident occurred and that God was punishing her for her selfishness in asking him to neglect his job and return to her.
 No longer able to perform sexually and mentally affected by the paralysis, Jan asks Bess to find a lover.
 Bess is devastated and storms out.
 Jan then attempts to commit suicide and fails.
 He falls unconscious and is readmitted to the hospital.